 C will stay with the play until L has completed the rotation and is ready to referee.
-Old C is always the last one to move to the new T position (moving backwards) and now the rotation is completed. - 4.
-Misbalance "partners do not pick-up" the rotation While it should be avoided, there will be times when not all of the referees will be aware that there is a rotation in progress, and then a change in the direction of play occurs.
+Old C is always the last one to move to the new T position (moving backwards) and now the rotation is completed.

+- 4. Misbalance "partners do not pick-up" the rotation While it should be avoided, there will be times when not all of the referees will be aware that there is a rotation in progress, and then a change in the direction of play occurs.
 Where this occurs, the referees should not panic as there are two options to adjust properly during a breakdown in the rotation while in transition. - a.
-Option 1: New Lead & Centre to look across at each other and use voice to correct the imbalance (Diagram 31). - b.
-Option 2: New Trail looks up and fills the gap.
-This may mean running diagonally across the court (Diagram 32).
+Option 1: New Lead & Centre to look across at each other and use voice to correct the imbalance (diagram D30). - Option 2: New Trail looks up and fills the gap.
+This may mean running diagonally across the court (diagram D31).

-Diagram 31: New C & L should always control the court in transition, before they arrive at the free-throw line extended on the frontcourt.
+D30 -New C & L should always control the court in transition, before they arrive at the freethrow line extended on the frontcourt.

+D31 Second option is that new T

+balances the court coverage by

+crossing the court diagonally, on

+the backcourt.

-Diagram 32: Second option is that new T balances the court coverage by crossing the court diagonally, on the backcourt.
-2.9 TRANSITION / LEAD Target: To identify proper working area and coverage in the Lead positon During transition, the new Lead should be ahead of the play and arrive to the baseline in four seconds or less, and should be in a position ready to referee.
+2.9 TRANSITION / LEAD

+During transition, the new Lead should be ahead of the play and arrive at the endline in four seconds or less, and should be in a position ready to referee.
 The new Lead should also be in good position to referee the play throughout transition down the floor.
-This is only possible when the following correct techniques are applied: - a.
-Stay with the previous play before the new transition namely, wait until the ball has entered the basket in the case of a successful shot for goal or when a defensive player has gained control of a rebound; - b.
-After turning with a power step, be sure to face the court all the time (when done properly, the referee should also able to pick-up the game clock); - c.
-Start transition with full speed and maintain it until arriving at the baseline; - d.
-Face the court during the entire transition (actively looking for next play to come and refereeing the defence); - e.
-Run straight to the baseline to set-up position (keeping same distance from the play all the way) "out-side/out-side" angle; - f.
-Stop on the baseline with "one-two" count in a stationary position, and be ready to referee the play when it starts.
+This is only possible when the following correct techniques are applied:

+- a.
+Stay with the previous play before the new transition - namely, wait until the ball has entered the basket in the case of a successful shot for goal or when a defensive player has gained control of a rebound; - After turning with a power step, be sure to face the court all the time (when done properly, the referee should also able to pick-up the game clock); - Start transition with full speed and maintain it until arriving at the endline; - Face the court during the entire transition (actively looking for next play to come and refereeing the defence); - e.
+Run straight to the endline to set-up position (keeping same distance from the play all the way) - "out-side/out-side" angle; - f.
+Stop on the endline with "one-two" count in a stationary position, and be ready to referee the play when it starts.